What are DORA metrics?

 Technically, what you want to do here is you want to ship each pull request or individual change to a production at a time.
 That works great for smaller teams, but it doesn't always work for a bigger team.
 For example, if you're a big team on say a monolith, what you want to do is a technique called release train, where you ship to production in fixed intervals throughout the day.
 Again, your goal is to minimize the batch size as much as possible to reduce your overall risk and increase your deployment frequency.
 Again, ship more smaller.

-The key to change lead time is to understand what composes change lead time.
-Change lead time is measured from the moment the developer starts working on a change to the moment that it shipped to production.
+The key to Change Lead Time is to understand what composes change lead time.
+Change Lead Time as defined in DORA metrics is measured from the moment the developer starts working on a change to the moment that it shipped to production.
 But you can actually break that time down into buckets.
 For example, the time a developer's working on the change, that's one bucket.
 Or the time that your deployment process takes to push a change all the way out to production is another bucket.
 By looking at things in buckets, you can see what takes the most amount of time and work on optimizing that.
-Change lead time is a really important metric for your company, because what it's doing is it's measuring how quickly your team is able to respond to changing conditions, events, or needs.
+Change Lead Time is a really important metric for your company, because what it's doing is it's measuring how quickly your team is able to respond to changing conditions, events, or needs.
 For example, let's say your customer hits a bug, how quickly can your team create a fix and roll that fix all the way out to production?
 Or if you need a new feature or a small improvement, how quickly can you deliver that as well?
 A company that's able to deliver changes quicker tend to be more successful than a company that takes two to three months to get any kind of change out to production.

-Technically I found the biggest bucket is testing.
+Technically I found the biggest bucket in Change Lead Time is testing.
 Teams will often have test as a separate step in a release process, which means that you add days or even weeks to your change lead time.
 Instead of having it as a separate action, integrate your testing into your development process.
 Have your testers teach your developers how to write automated tests from the beginning so that you don't need a separate step.
-To improve your change lead time, eliminate bottlenecks.
+To improve your Change Lead Time, eliminate bottlenecks.

 Technically, the key here is to get the developer involved in the production ideally doing the deployment.
 What you want, is when there is a failure, the developer is involved in production so that they understand the impact of their change and their failure, he can learn from it, creating a critical feedback loop so the developer ensures that this type of incident never happens again.